openintegrationhub/Data-and-Domain-Models/evaluations/MasterDataModelAdresses.md

 - The use case describes a specific business scenario, e.g. synching data between two applications.
 It covers the long term description of the context we would like to implement.
-Use Cases are permant artefacts, which will remain as long as the product will be developed and supported.
+Use Cases are permanent artefacts, which will remain as long as the product will be developed and supported.
 For the use cases we use a Cockburn-style template where user goals, subgoals or intentions are expressed in every step of the basic flow or the extensions.
 This practice makes the requirement specification clearer, and